kalio8/cs-challenge_kalio/README.txt

-Write some code in your favorite programming language (Python preferred) that first reads a value N from standard in, then reads 2 N x N matrices also from standard input, multiplies them together, and writing the resulting matrix to standard output.
-Please use the test harness ensures that your code correctly interacts with standard out.
+Write some code in your favorite programming language (Python preferred) that first reads a value N from standard in, then reads 2 N x N matrices also from stdin, multiplies them together, and subsequently writes the resulting matrix to stdout.
+Please use the `test.py' to make sure that your solution correctly interacts with standard out.
 Additionally, please avoid using built-in matrix multiplication functions or third-party libraries.
 Although languages such as Julia and MATLAB, or Python's numpy library, can already perform these tasks,